We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 2. Put your pit out in the open.

-This is a two-pronged piece of advice: First, Never position a fire pit underneath a building overhang, or in an enclosed area.
-Buildup of smoke, carbon monoxide and other harmful gases can be deadly if a fire pit is situated in an enclosed space like a garage or a covered and walled patio.
-Though gas fire pits introduce fewer ignition hazards to nearby materials than do crackling wood fires, they produce carbon monoxide, which dissipates rapidly in open air, but builds up indoors.
+This is a two-pronged piece of advice: First, never position a fire pit underneath a building overhang or in an enclosed area.
+Buildup of smoke, carbon monoxide, and other harmful gases can be deadly if a fire pit burns in an enclosed space like a garage or a covered and walled patio.
+Though gas fire pits introduce fewer ignition hazards to nearby materials than do crackling wood fires, they give off carbon monoxide, which dissipates rapidly in open air, but builds up indoors.
 Propane fire pits can also be dangerous: If they are not properly ventilated, they can cause an explosion.

-Once you have settled on an open-air space for your fire pit, keep the surrounding area clear of yard waste and other flammable materials.
-How far should a fire pit be from a house, shed, or other structure?
-At least 10 to 20 feet away—the farther, the better.
+As you’re researching how to build a fire pit, and you’ve settled on an open-air space for your fire pit, keep the surrounding area clear of yard waste and other flammable materials.
+“Always clear away at least a circular area of 5 feet minimum from where you are going to have the fire,” says Simpson.
+Sheds and other structures should be 10 to 20 feet away.
 Wayward sparks can blow out of the fire and ignite nearby structures, dry wood, leaves, or other debris, and you could end up with a fire emergency.

 3. Don’t burn construction lumber.